Cethrivias/Algorithms/README.md

 # Algorithms Cheat Sheet

+# Purpose
+I created this project to teach myself algorithms.
+At the moment there are only a couple of basic ones.
+Hopefuly by the time somebody reads this there will be many more.

+If you see any mistakes or have suggestions please feel free to open an issue or contact me directly via email if it's visible atm.

 ## Complexity
 ### Big O Notation
 **Big O notation** uses a function to describe the algorithm’s **worst-case performance** scaling related to collection size.
 (The program’s asymptotic performance)